ftann/docker-atlas/README.md

 ## Disclaimer

-This collection serves my purposes only.
-Feel free to adjust to your needs.
+This collection is made to serve my needs.
+Feel free to adjust to yours.

 If you found this repo useful you can always buy me a beer. （ ^_^）o自自o（^_^ ）

 [xmr](https://getmonero.org): `473WTZ1gWFdjdEyioCQfbGQKRurZQoPDJLhuFJyubCrk4TRogKCtRum63bFMx2dP2y4AN1vf2fN6La7V7eB2cZ4vNJgMAcG`